coordinature/coordinature.github.io/development/applications/familysigns/website.md

 ### About
 ## Why FamilySigns?

+## benefits for family signs

 Especially when it comes to family, you want to be heard and understand each other.
 Yet the current ways of talking to each other in the online environment are not suitable for everyone.
 When you don't have the words for something, or don't know how to start a sentence, the Signs assistant will be there to help you out.
 Use your phone to make a gesture in the sky, to send a written text message to your family to tell them how you feel, what you need, or what you are doing.

+## family signs is fun and easy for kids